birkirorri/sxGenBench/README.md

 ## Standard benchmarking workflow (Blue)

 Files that end with _standard are the standard workflow.
-This includes model training after the defult pipelines, reconstruction and disentanglement calculations
+This includes model training using defult pipelines proposed by authors, reconstruction and assessment of the recosntruction with all of the metrics and disentanglement calculations.

 ## Counterfactul predictions (Red)